The Bankrate promise

 With the PAYE plan, you’ll pay 10 percent of your discretionary income on your student loans for 20 years.
-After that, any outstanding student loan balance may be eligible for forgiveness, provided you keep up with your payments as agreed.
+After that, any outstanding federal student loan balance may be eligible for forgiveness, provided you keep up with your payments as agreed.

 PAYE eligibility requirements

 Not everyone will qualify for PAYE.
 You may be eligible for PAYE if:

 - You have a Direct Loan or a consolidated Federal Family Education Loan (FFEL) Program loan.

 - Your payment amount (based on 10 percent of your discretionary income) would be smaller under PAYE than under the standard 10-year repayment plan.